sourcegraph/jsonrpc2/SECURITY.md

 Please disclose it privately via email to security@sourcegraph.com.
 We will work with you to understand and resolve the issue promptly.

-This project is maintained by a team of volunteers on a reasonable-effort basis.
-As such, vulnerabilities will be handled and/or disclosed in a best effort base.